 If the agency is providing cash in order to balance the budget, include this revenue source on a separate line.

-List in-kind revenue on a separate line and describe what is being provided in the narrative.
-Be specific when listing in-kind revenue (for example in-kind rent, in-kind volunteers, and inkind food).
-List each source of in-kind revenue separately and describe what type of in-kind support is being provided.
+List each in-kind revenue on a separate line and describe what is being provided in the narrative.
+Be specific: in-kind rent, in-kind volunteers, and in-kind food

 Children’s Board ASO: